ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 The US-ASCII characters include all upper- and lowercase characters, digits, and common punctuation used in the English language.
 Most English-language dataset submissions will require only characters included in the standard ASCII character set; however, UTF-8 is useful since it can support non-English characters.

 Data in a computer is represented and stored as bytes (numeric values).
-A character encoding scheme (e.g. ASCII, UTF-8) is used to map and translate bytes from computers and into human-readable characters.
+A character encoding scheme (e.g. ASCII, UTF-8) is used to map and translate bytes from computers into human-readable characters.
 Using either of these character encodings  will increase machine readability and interoperability.

 ![](images/table1.png)
 Table 1.
 The ASCII Character Set.
 Control characters.